When people ask “How did you and Dan meet?” I want to simply say “online”. But that’s not really true. So here’s the story behind the story.

 Dan bought the KLR in September and a month later we were talking almost daily.
 Or I should specify “we were messaging almost daily”.
 We hadn’t moved on to Skype or phone calls yet.
 We were both content to converse with text for the time being.
 And then I invited him over for Thanksgiving.

 I never expected him to accept.
 He was in San Francisco, I was in Seattle.
 We had never met and never even spoken.
 But had I joked that since he didn’t know anyone on the West Coast and my friend always holds a Thanksgiving “Orphan’s Feast”, that he should come up for it.
 He said “Ok!”
 Goodness; what did I just get myself into?
-But I felt good about him and we made arrangements for me to pick him up at the airport.
+But I had a good feeling about him and we made arrangements for me to pick him up at the airport.
 I even gave him the choice of being picked up by car or motorcycle; he chose motorcycle.
-Part of the weekend’s plan was to borrow a friend’s XT225 and we’d go for a short ride around the area, so he would already have his motorcycling gear with him.
-The first time I heard his voice is when he called me from the airport, letting me know his plane had landed.
+Part of the weekend’s plan was to borrow a friend’s XT225 and we’d go for a short ride around the area, so he brought his motorcycle gear with him.
+The first time I ever heard his voice was when he called me from the airport, letting me know his plane had landed.

 The weekend wasn’t exactly what I expected.
 I was distracted by helping my friend plan and make the Thanksgiving meal so even though Dan and I talked while I worked, I wasn’t able to give him my full attention.
 The next day was our planned ride.
 Much to my embarrassment, I completely forgot that Dan had maybe 2 weeks’ worth of riding experience.
 Much to his credit, he did a fantastic job of following me as I took him on nicely rolling and curving two lane roads.
 He even took the plunge to follow me through some nasty muddy trails that I had found.
 He did great until the sun went down.
 I had misjudged the time of the early Pacific Northwest sunset and it was getting dark quickly.
 It was also getting cold.
 I shouldn’t have been surprised when I rounded a sharp 90-degree bend in the road next to the river only to find that it had become a sheet of ice.
 I flashed my brake lights to warn Dan and somehow made it through the corner.
 Dan wasn’t so lucky.